 Culture fit is an important part of the recruiting process for employers and job seekers.
 A good culture fit can make employees more productive and reduce job turnover.
 For job seekers, a bad culture fit can make you leave a position and return to job searching much faster.

-If you want to read more about culture in offices, why they matter in your overall career aspirations and more about the different aspects of the modern workplace, read our eBook, “The Job-Seeker’s Handbook for 30‑Somethings.”
+If you want to read more about culture in offices, why they matter in your overall career aspirations and more about the different aspects of the modern workplace, read our eBook, “The Career-Switching Handbook for 30‑Somethings.”

 If you’re looking to advance your career and grow as a professional, you may consider the Leadership & Management program at Wharton Online.
 Our programs give you the professional skills you need to grow your career.